 Living but exercising with cancer

-Below is a blog written by Melanie Bowen, a master’s student with a passion that stems from her grandmother’s cancer diagnosis.
+Below is a blog written by Melanie Bowen, a master’s student with an exercise passion that stems from her grandmother’s cancer diagnosis.

 She often highlights the great benefits of alternative nutritional, emotional and physical treatments on those diagnosed with cancer or other serious illness.
 To read more please visit Melanie’s blog for the Mesothelioma Cancer Alliance.

 The best exercises for someone recovering from cancer

 Dealing with cancer is a major life-changing event for anyone but this does not mean that your life has to stop and is at a standstill.
 Exercise has proven to be incredibly beneficial to individuals who have cancer, are in remission or even those who are simply at risk of developing cancer themselves.

 While exercise will not cure cancer and you still need to follow orders from your doctor as it can improve the quality of your life and give you increased energy levels too.

 Light exercise is beneficial to individuals who cannot do more strenuous exercises.
 Light exercise can help you to feel better and have increased energy throughout the day.
 Many cancer patients have even found that these types of exercises help to lift their mood and feel more stabilised and in control.
 Deep breathing techniques are a great example of a light exercise.

 Breathing techniques are an ideal exercise for those who are battling a prognosis of pleural mesothelioma or other lung-related cancers.
 Patients can sit still in a quiet room and breathe deeply, fully inhaling and exhaling and focusing on their breath, so that your mind and body relaxes.
 Just the act of relaxing the body and mind can be incredibly beneficial to you and your health.